sumitk/MeetupPack/README.md

 - Visual assets, badges, and promotional materials for your session for web and print
 - Instructions on how to get support from Appcelerator to promote and execute your event

+## Hey, the example doesn't work!

+It does too!
+It's just that since the product is in Beta, the SDK undergoes frequent changes, which may or may not have an effect on your code.
+The APIs should remain static, but some of the releases may have  < gasp! >
+bugs where some of the functionality in this example may not totally work.
+This example is known to work with the 0.4.0 release of the Titanium SDK and iPhone OS version 3.0.
+If you need to download the 0.4.0 version of the SDK, [it can be found here](http://bit.ly/9gBbk).
+Download the contents and unzip to /Library/Application Support/Titanium/mobilesdk/osx/0.4.0

 ## Who do I contact if I have questions?

 If you encounter any errors with this material or have any general questions,